leodeslf/leaf/summs/ux/ux_design_fundamentals.md

   - Believable path.
   - Believable responses.
 - The **experience**:
-  - Believable UI design (needs to be in a screen).
+  - Believable UI design (needs to be on a screen).
   - Believable UX design (needs to be interactive).
-  - Believable platform / context (needs to be physical device).
+  - Believable platform / context (needs to be a physical device).